Lancing Prep Worthing

 Not for: It’s not a conveyor belt for precocious mini-adults, and I got the strong feeling that kids trying to grow up too quickly would be brought down to earth with a bump here – but in a way that can only benefit them.
 They’ve got the rest of their lives to slouch around staring at their phones, after all.

 Dare to disagree?
-Book a space on a virtual Open Morning, or call to arrange a personal visit.
+Book a space on an open day or arrange a personal visit.

 Lancing Prep Worthing, Broadwater Road, Worthing, West Sussex BN14 8HU, 01903 201123